Quickstart

 Defining Parameters and Running MCMC

 The ParamDef class is used to define the parameters for MCMC exploration.
-Each parameter requires a name, initial value, prior range, and sampling scale:
+Each parameter requires a name, prior range, and sampling scale:

 mc_params = [